minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 excerpt: An overview and reflection of my portfolio
 ---
 ### Health hackathon
-In 49 hours, create an health care app. ([Facebook](https://www.facebook.com/jvhackingfest/?fref=nf)) ([Featured in Tech in Asia](https://www.techinasia.com/jv-hacking-fest-healthcare-hackathon-vietnam))
+In 49 hours, my team created a E-Prescription, an Android app to remind patients to take their medicine.
+E-Prescription is the perfect solution for this.. ([Facebook](https://www.facebook.com/jvhackingfest/?fref=nf)) ([Featured in Tech in Asia](https://www.techinasia.com/jv-hacking-fest-healthcare-hackathon-vietnam))

-**What I like:** Cool mentors.
-A dude gamified a hydration reminder.
-I teamed up with some random dudes right on the day of the hackathon, our ragtag team won 2nd price.
+**What I like:** 1) In Vietnam, antibiotics are overused as one do not need doctor's prescription to buy.
+This has caused Vietnam to be among the most overly tolerant antibiotic countries in the world.
+This app is aim to solve this problem.
+2) Unlike the other, I only find a team on the very day of the hackathon.
+Our ragtag team won 2nd price.

 <p align="center">
 <figure>
 <img align="left" src="https://cdn.techinasia.com/wp-content/uploads/2013/11/jv-hacking-fest-vietnam-saigon-720x540.jpg" alt="drawing" width="400"/>
 <figcaption>I am the first from the right, top line</figcaption>
+ <iframe width="400" height="300" src="https://www.youtube-nocookie.com/embed/2OjyYhaLu5w?start=23" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
  </figure>

-<iframe width="400" height="300" src="https://www.youtube-nocookie.com/embed/2OjyYhaLu5w?start=23" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 ### Bachelor thesis